 Hosta 'Daybreak'

-This large (about 24 inches high) cultivar has a wide spreading (60 inches), low spreading habit that makes it unique.
-Lavender flowers on long, drooping scapes bloom in late July to August.
-It was registered by Paul Aden in 1986 as a sport of a Japanese seedling.
+This large size (about 24 inches high) cultivar has a wide (60 inches) spreading, low growing habit that makes it unique.
+The foliage is broadly wavy, slightly corrugated and has a deeply lobed base.
+Lavender flowers on long, drooping scapes bloom from late July into August.
+It was registered by Paul Aden of New York in 1986 as a sport of a Japanese seedling.

 According to The Hosta Handbook by Mark Zilis (2000), "I have not seen this plant "burn" as golden Sieboldianas often do, and it certainly competes with 'Sum and Substance' and 'Solar Flare' for the honor of "best big gold"."